-Epic print servers (EPSs) are widely known for their lack of robustness and poor print management.
-As a consequence, these organizations often experience Epic printing issues on a daily basis as a direct result of having to deploy and operate one or more EPSs.
-It’s not uncommon for them to hire trained professionals with a specialization in Epic healthcare printing just to maintain some semblance of control over their Epic print servers.
+Epic print servers (EPSs) are notorious for poor print management.
+In fact, many organizations experience Epic printing issues on a daily basis as a direct result of having to deploy and operate one or more EPSs.
+It’s even common for them to hire trained professionals with a specialization in Epic healthcare printing.
+Their job?
+To maintain some semblance of control over their Epic print servers.

 Why is Epic healthcare printing so difficult to manage?
-It’s largely because the highly distributed Epic printing software leverages the basic print spooler functionality of the operating system itself.
-This brings some uniformity to a heterogeneous and shifting environment, but these spoolers are unable to communicate with printers directly, don’t allow for print job auditing, and have very limited functionality.
+It’s because the highly distributed Epic printing software leverages the basic print spooler functionality of the operating system.
+This brings some uniformity to a heterogeneous and shifting environment.
+Yet, these spoolers are unable to communicate with printers directly, don’t allow for print job auditing, and have very limited functionality.

 With safeguards to patient confidentiality now enshrined in law, printing security on both the front-end and back-end is crucial.
 Unfortunately, Epic healthcare printing does not provide close administrative oversight or features like pull printing.

-For many organizations, the simplest and most effective way to address these problems is through third-party Epic printing solutions.
-These solutions attempt to compensate for the shortcomings of the native Epic printing software by introducing improved print management, increased visibility into the print environment, and greater resiliency.
+For many, the simplest way to address problems is with third-party Epic printing solutions.
+These solutions attempt to compensate for the shortcomings of the native Epic printing software.
+This can include introducing improved print management, increased visibility into the print environment, and greater resiliency.